zachmayer/backblaze_analysis/README.md

 have one drive left that hasn’t failed yet, and becomes an outlier in survival time, that might have a big impact on mean survival time.)

-Here’s the thing: these drives are **so reliable** even after 5 years of data, we’ve barely observed the distribution of failures.
+Here’s the thing: these drives are **so reliable**, that even after 5+ years of observation, we’ve barely observed the distribution of failures!
 (This is a good thing, but it makes it hard to chose between drives!).

 I fit a [Cox Proportional Hazard model](https://en.wikipedia.org/wiki/Proportional_hazards_model) to this